Jeremejevite

 Organize your Collection

 Organizing and displaying your collection is of paramount significance.
 You can go for thumbnail and micromount specimens, about 1 inch or less in size.
-As tiny crystals have almost perfect crystallization, you can easily view the crystal through microscope.
-Such small specimens are kept in plastic boxes, are affordable and take up less space.
+As tiny crystals have almost perfect crystallization, you can easily view the crystal through a microscope.
+Such small specimens are kept in plastic boxes, are affordable, and take up less space.

 Acquire the Services of Mineral Dealerships